Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 As expected the linear theory evolution does not couple different wavenumbers, and in fact a separable solution of the form

 can be found, where $D_{\textrm{L}}(\eta)$ is the linear growth factor (normalized to unity when evaluated today) and $\delta_{\textrm{L}}(\vec{k})$ is the present day linear density field.
-This is a Gaussian stochastic random field whose power spectrum can be extracted from Boltzmann solvers (we use the Cosmic Linear Anisotropy Solving System, CLASS \cite{Blas:2011rf}).
+The latter quantity represents the initial conditions for the matter density contrast, when rescaled to the present time under the assumption of linear evolution.
+It is a Gaussian stochastic random field whose power spectrum can be extracted from linear Boltzmann solvers (we use the Cosmic Linear Anisotropy Solving System, CLASS \cite{Blas:2011rf}).
 This provides a precise operational definition for the ensemble averages in our formalism, as they can always be decomposed in terms of the two-point function of the linear density field,